 In case you aren’t aware, Ohioans can’t bet on sports just yet.
 Although progress is being regularly touted among state lawmakers, time is ticking if a bill is to be passed before the end of the calendar and for a potential spring 2022 launch date for the sector to be realized.

 All the same, after 11 weeks of football, both the Buckeyes and Wolverines into The Game with 10-1 overall records.
 And for the first time in a while, there are serious implications.
 A trip to Indianapolis and the Big Ten Conference championship game and a continued place in the College Football Playoff discussion are on the line.

-Here’s a look at the showdown as if you were interested in making those first wagers (and we’ll point you to ways to do so in other states before we’re through.)
+Here’s a look at the showdown, including Ohio State betting odds, for those interested in making those first wagers (and we’ll point you to ways to do so in other states before we’re through.)

 Oddsmakers see another Ohio State romp, even on road

 These are the stakes Michigan has wanted, and they’re hoping to be competitive.
 Ohio State, meanwhile, is at risk for not only its Big Ten title shot but also that top-four national semifinal berth.